ditsmod/ditsmod/packages/openapi-validation/README.md

 # About the project

-Ditsmod module to support validation.
+Ditsmod module to support openAPI validation.